 Nope, essential oils do not prevent coronavirus either.
 But that hasn't stopped a few companies from trying to sell their products as such.
 The FDA called out Idaho-based company Herbal Amy for selling "unapproved and misbranded products related to coronavirus disease."
-Whether it's traditional Chinese herbs or CBD/hemp related supplements, there is currently zero evidence that herb consumption will do anything to fight or cure COVID-19
+Whether it's traditional Chinese herbs or CBD/hemp related supplements, there is currently zero evidence that herb consumption will do anything to fight or cure coronavirus.

 Myth: UV disinfection lamps can kill coronavirus.